Chapter 1 : Beginnings

 I looked over at the Gryffindor table, where Sirius Black was now seated.
-I knew of his family; the Blacks were well-respected purebloods.
-A very Slytherin family, my father had always said, implying the deepest compliments.
+I knew of his family; the Blacks were well-respected pureblood aristocrats, and all of them that I knew of had been Slytherins.
 Now I had just seen one sorted as a Gryffindor, and he looked thrilled.
 I wouldn’t have expected that.

 The line of first years grew steadily smaller.
 Lily Evans was also placed in Gryffindor.
 I didn’t know what I wanted now – two of my friends were already in different Houses.
 My stomach leapt into my throat as I heard “Hastings, Melanie.”
 I wobbled up to the Sorting hat, and slipped it on my head, where it sank down and covered my eyes.

-“Ah…” said the hat, “you’re very loyal, and I see that you certainly have courage, so maybe Gryffindor… but you are quite independent as well.
-I see determination and a desire to prove yourself.
-Gryffindor or Slytherin?
+“Ah…” said the hat, “very just, and a hard worker, so perhaps Hufflepuff… but such independence as well; I see determination and a desire to prove yourself.
+Hufflepuff or Slytherin?
 Hmm… let me see.”

 “Slytherin?
 Are you sure?
-You would be a great Gryffindor… Okay then.
+You would be a great Hufflepuff… Okay then.
 Remember that many great wizards and witches have come out of each of the houses… and for you, it’s SLYTHERIN!”

-My family would be horrified if I were sorted anywhere else.
+My family would be disappointed if I were sorted anywhere else.
 But was I happy with it?
 I still had to figure that out.
-I realized with a jolt that if my family liked Slytherin, that probably meant there was something wrong with it.
 Why had I just gone with what I was familiar with and not let the hat decide?
 And what did the hat mean with those last statements?
 I was so deep in thought and frustrated at my impulsive decision to ask for Slytherin that I forgot to take the hat off my head as I began to walk over to the Slytherin table.
 As I heard laughter ringing out all around me, I set the hat back on the stool and ran back red-faced to join the Slytherins.
 I sat next to Charlotte, who had thankfully stopped laughing by the time I sat down.
 My brother was at the other end of the table, sitting by a boy with long blonde hair.
 Nathan gave me a thumbs-up sign as I sat with the Slytherins, although I could tell he had been laughing too.